DeBanner/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 In this project, we will review important Python concepts:

 - Import
-- Exceptions
-- Class, Private attribute
+- Exceptions- Class, Private attribute
 - Getter/Setter
 - Class method
 - Static method